-- 1 Make sure the Resource Management Service is enabled either in iManage or by going to your server console and viewing the Broker status screen. - 2 In iManage, click Manager Broker and then select the Broker you want to work with. - 3 Click Resource Management Service and then the type of printer driver you want to add. - 4 Add or delete printer drivers to the list.

-When adding a resource, you will need to browse to the location of the print driver's .INF file.
-If the file contains multiple print drivers, you will need to select the drivers you want to add to RMS.

-5 Click OK or Apply to save your changes to the database.
+- 1 Make sure the Resource Management Service is enabled either in Novell iManager or by going to your server console and viewing the Broker status screen. - 2 In Novell iManager, click Manager Broker and then select the Broker you want to work with - 3 Click Resource Management Service and then the type of printer driver you want to add. - 4 Add or delete printer drivers to or from the list. - When adding a resource, you will need to browse to the location of the print driver's .INF file.
+If the file contains multiple print drivers, you will need to select the drivers you want to add to RMS. - 5 Click OK or Apply to save your changes to the database.
 The drivers will not be added to the database until you do this.

-The process described above might not work if the driver installation .INF file uses subdirectory paths in filename designations within the copy files sections of the .INF file.
+The process described above might not work if the driver installation .INF file uses subdirectory paths in filename designations within the Copy Files sections of the .INF file.
 This format is not currently supported by NDPS.
 There are two possible solutions for this problem:

 - Look for an .INF file that does not use this format for filenames.
-Often one may exist in a subdirectory of the installation disk. - Edit the .inf file and remove path information from filenames.
+Often one exists in a subdirectory of the installation disk. - Edit the .INF file and remove path information from filenames.
 Then ensure that all the files are in the same directory as the .INF file.